mavxg/slatejs/README.md

 ## Bugs

+* Delete table elements not undoable

+* Delete key at start of row causes row join

 * Kerning changes when cursor is between kerned pairs.
 (Google docs solves this by not kerning text.)

 * List items should nest inside other items not at the list level..